a spell is arcane or divine, and whether a character prepares spells in

 Spell Selection and Preparation:

-they prepare spells, the only spells a wizard/cleric has available to
+they prepare spells, the only spells a prepared caster has available to

 cast are the ones that they already had prepared from the previous day